cmacdonell/2014-07-10-epl/lessons/swc-librarians/circ-card.md

     yr_apostrophe = field[2]
     field[2] = "19" + yr_apostrophe[1:]

-So, combine this statement with the if statement above to modify two digit years with apostrophes into 4-digit years.
+Now combine this statement with the if statement to detect a year length of 3 to correctly modify two digit years with apostrophes into 4-digit years.

     1949
     1950